salbaroudi/AppSchoolLive23/App_School_SelfTaught/appschool.md

 ### App School Lesson 2:  Agents:

+- Note: when you write a small/medium-sized agent, expect 3-5 arms to be default.
 - most agent arms produce the same two things:
     - `[(list card) _this]`: which is a list of cards, and a reference to a modified agent after state change.
-- Urbit has a semi-reactive dtaa model - in which dependent values are updated as upstream values change.
+- Urbit has a semi-reactive data model - in which dependent values are updated as upstream values change.
     - Practical Example: Think of MS Spreadsheets with cell variables.
     - Via ship subscriptions kept by the agent, data changes are pushed upstream to each subscriber.
         - Think of an RSS feed that auto-pushes.